December 25, 2017 at 5:43 am

 - You are going to want to use generous radius’ at ALL corners.
 The inside corner radius should be a minimum of one material thickness.

 - Be sure to use the least of the thicknesses compliant with the process material, or product design requirements.
 This ensures that the cooling process will be faster, the cycle times will be shorter, and the shot weight will be smaller.
 All of these will result in the least expensive part cost.

 - Design parts to facilitate easy withdrawal from the mold, by providing draft (taper) in the direction that the mold is opening or closing.

 - Use ribs or gussets to improve the stiffness of your part’s bending capabilities.
 This will help you avoid the use of thick section, but achieve the same strength and durability, and you’ll save on costs for part weight materials and cycle time.

-Injection Molding Principles are as follows:
+Injection Molding Principles and Rules are as follows:

 - Don’t forget the necessities of the process.
 There must be a location in the mold and on the part of the base material where material to form the part can be injected.
 This is referred to as a gate, and it must be removed from the finished part after it is formed, which can be done manually or automatically.
 The gate’s position is important, as you’ll typically want to position it at a thicker, intersectional area of your part.
 This is so that you may remove it without concern for its structural integrity.

 - Consider your wall thickness.
 This is an important principle because some wholesalers/retailers will require a certain uniform wall thickness for your injection mold.
 And if you don’t meet the requirements, you won’t be able to sell your part or product.
 You can manage this by designing your part with manufacturability in mind.